 Return to: Legal Information

 Walden University respects and understands the importance of privacy and security for its online customers.
-Any information collected is used only by Walden University and its affiliates (including Laureate Education, Inc. and Canter & Associates, Inc.) to contact consumers for marketing and operational purposes.
+Any information collected is used only by Walden University and its affiliates to contact consumers for marketing and operational purposes.
 Persons who supply their telephone numbers or e-mail addresses online may receive telephone or e-mail contact with information regarding special promotions, new products and services, or upcoming events.
 Walden University and its affiliates will not release, sell, rent, or trade that personal information to any third party.

 Additional policies regarding the privacy, security, and retention of materials transmitted or received using Walden University e-mail systems, electronic portals, and other facilities are contained in the Technology Policies section of this Walden University Student Handbook.

-Telephone communications provide valuable opportunities for students and prospective students to consult with enrollment advisors regarding products and services offered by the Laureate Higher Education Group, a division of Laureate Education, Inc. (“Laureate”), and its U.S.-based affiliates.
+Telephone communications provide valuable opportunities for students and prospective students to consult with enrollment advisors regarding products and services offered by Laureate Online Education, a division of Laureate Education, Inc. (“Laureate”), and its U.S.-based affiliates.
 Laureate and its affiliates have adopted and adhere to the policies described here to comply with Federal Trade Commission (“FTC”) and Federal Communications Commission (“FCC”) telemarketing regulations and applicable state laws.
 As used in this document, telemarketing means a plan, program, or campaign conducted to induce the purchase of goods or services by use of a telephone.
-Laureate’s affiliates include Walden University and Canter & Associates.
+Laureate’s affiliates include Walden University.

 Laureate contacts only individuals that have provided their prior express consent to be called or with whom Laureate has an established business relationship.
 Laureate does not make “cold calls” to consumers for telemarketing purposes.
 Laureate does not use facsimile machines, predictive dialers, or autodialers for telemarketing purposes.